 There are a number of apps available that can help you quit or reduce gambling.
 These apps can help you block access to gambling sites, track your spending, or for parental control.

 Some of the most popular apps include:

 - Gamban: This app blocks access to online gambling sites and apps.

 - Betfilter: This app also blocks access to online gambling sites and apps.

 - Betclocker: This app can be used for self-exclusion or parental control.

-If you’re struggling to control your gambling, these apps can be a valuable tool in helping you change your behavior.
+If you’re struggling to control your gambling, these apps can be a valuable tool in helping you change your behaviour.

 If you or someone you know is struggling with gambling addiction, several resources are available to help.
 Here are some of the most helpful:

-These organizations can provide you with support and assistance in overcoming your gambling addiction.
-They can also help you to find local resources and treatment options.
+These organisations can provide you with support and assistance in overcoming your gambling addiction.
+They can also help you find local resources and treatment options.